Boost your child's bone health

 Puberty usually takes place sometime between the ages of 11 to 15 for girls and 12 to 16 for boys.

-Research shows that, on average, children and young people in this age group don't get enough calcium.
+Research shows that, on average, children and young people in this age group do not get enough calcium.

 Foods that contain lots of calcium include dairy foods such as milk, cheese and yoghurt, but also tinned sardines (with the bones in), green, leafy vegetables (but not spinach), peas, dried figs, nuts, seeds and anything fortified with calcium, including some soya and almond milks.